CESSProject/doc-v2/cess-miners/README.md

 {% hint style="success" %}
 If you are interested in running a consensus node, please refer to the section [**Consensus Nodes**](consensus-miner/).
 {% endhint %}

-# Storage Nodes

-Storage nodes play a crucial role in the distributed storage system.
-All nodes are peers and form a globally distributed storage network using P2P communication technology based on [libp2p](https://github.com/libp2p/go-libp2p) implementation.

-Storage nodes are responsible for providing storage space, storing data, providing downloads, and calculating data proof.
-They also control which disk to use and the maximum storage capacity to serve the CESS network.
-The larger the storage provided, the higher the rewards obtained.

-The CESS network incentivizes storage nodes to offer disk capacities of 4GB and above, preferably utilizing SSDs with a network bandwidth of no less than 2Mbps.
-Storage nodes satisfying this requirement can yield higher rewards at an accelerated pace.

 ## Chain Client Component